 Your network is your net worth.
 From the beginning of humankind, evolution has favored people capable of forming strong social ties.

 Build your tribe.
 Form a group of well-chosen entrepreneur friends.
 You’re the average of the five people you spend the most time with.
 Make sure you surround yourself with visionaries, executors and champions.
-It may look scary to cut off toxic people, but you’re either growing and moving forward, or you’re shrinking and going down.
+It may look scary to cut off toxic people, but you’re growing, or you’re shrinking.
+You choose.

 Develop a habit of reaching out.
 If you don’t ask the answer is always no. Practice the art of reaching out to influencers and fellow entrepreneurs.
 Offer your help for the opportunity to learn from them.